satyamhq/introduction-to-frontend-development/module-2-introduction-to-html-and-css/08-Introduction-to-the-dom.md

 * Updating a digital clock every second
 * Displaying live notifications
-* Changing text dynamically
+* Changing displayed text dynamically

-### Handling User Interaction
+### Responding to User Actions

-* Playing a video preview when a user hovers over a movie poster
+* Playing a video preview when hovering over a movie poster
 * Disabling a login button after it is clicked
-* Showing error messages when form input is invalid
+* Re-enabling the button if a login error occurs

 ### Adding and Removing Elements

+* Displaying an error message when form data is invalid
 * Adding new items to a to-do list
-* Removing items when a user clicks them
+* Removing items when a user clicks on them
-* Displaying or hiding elements dynamically

 ### Animations